FDIC ready to act on Puerto Rico banks if needed -letter

-NEW YORK (Reuters) - Puerto Rico’s FDIC-insured banks are well capitalized but the Federal Deposit Insurance Corp stands ready to act if one should become insolvent, according to a letter sent to Congressman Sean Duffy, chairman of a Financial Services subcommittee who had inquired about their health.
+NEW YORK, Aug 21 (Reuters) - Puerto Rico’s FDIC-insured banks are well capitalized but the Federal Deposit Insurance Corp stands ready to act if one should become insolvent, according to a letter sent to Congressman Sean Duffy, chairman of a Financial Services subcommittee who had inquired about their health.

 Puerto Rico’s Governor Alejandro Garcia Padilla shocked investors in June when he said the island’s debt, totaling $72 billion, was unpayable and required restructuring.
 The island has been in recession for nearly a decade.